CityChan/GestureRecognition_SVM/README.md

 # GestureRecognition_SVM
-a course project for Digital Video
+This is a project in class Digital Video Processing